r-hub/blog/content/post/2020-02-07-processx-blocked-sigchld-fix/index.md

 * Winston Chang's https://github.com/wch/r-debug#readme
   has Docker containers and lots of tips for debugging various problems.
+  The containers also have gdb and an R build with debug symbols.
 * Jim Hester's video about getting started with lldb: https://www.jimhester.com/post/2019-04-05-lldb-debugging/
 * The official lldb tutorial: